kotritrona/live-reloading-anywhere/README.md

 #### Future Work

-Support other systems than Windows obviously.
-However it is also apparent I wouldn't bother to do it, as you'd surely know how to when you read this.
+Support other systems than Windows obviously!